VCTLabs/redis-ipc/README.rst

   are again limited to localhost, and in normal operations (i.e. not development mode) there are NO network logins enabled to the device.

 Building redis-ipc
 ==================

-Now back to the star of this show, namely redis-ipc, starting with how to build and install it on your Linux development box.
+Now back to the star of this show, namely redis-ipc, starting with how to build and install it on your Linux development box (redis-ipc now supports both autotools and CMake build systems, so in the following steps choose one or the other).

 * Install build dependencies

   * C/C++ toolchain
+  * pkg-config
+  * make
+  * cmake --or-- automake/autoconf/libtool
   * hiredis_
   * json-c_